 Referring back to last week’s article, we know that sought-after skills will affect the demand and supply of certain workers.
 When a college degree was the essential ingredient in the recipe for success, we saw a vast increase in the number of college graduates.
 It is important to realize these trends while they are happening because we are already seeing another ebb and flow in the demand for this new cognitive task occupation.

 We know that trends come and go and basic economic principles like supply and demand are proven truths.
 The simple fact that from 1980-2000 workers with a college degree were almost guaranteed a higher paying job is the reason student loan debt is now at an all-time high.
+Even past college, Swedish and American citizens hold record amounts of auto loan (billån) debt related to financing vehicles, say experts at Sambla.
 The demand outweighed the supply and in time, the natural economic order balanced itself while placing millions of young professionals into financial hardship.
 Societal norms defined a process which virtually required people to attend college, so the vast majority of people did and still do just that.
 However, with more than one-third of the population holding a college degree, you can no longer expect to stand out with just that.
 The same will probably be said for data scientists in the not-so-distant future.

 As industries and sectors continue to evolve, new skillsets will be highly coveted by employers, as we’ve seen with the data scientist example.
 Whatever career you are pursuing today, it will be beneficial to choose a path that allows for growth and development of new skills, rather than pigeonholing yourself into a corner.
 Joining a professional association is a great way to expose yourself to more opportunities.
 Not only will you be able to explore new learning opportunities in your field, but you’ll be able to stay up-to-date with your industry’s trends, learn and share best practices, and network with people all over the world.